19 October 2021

 Hexagonal architecture can be better understood in the wider context of modern software architecture trends.

-The concept is simple – by dividing your application into separate chunks, which include modules and classes that perform similar tasks, you gain a lot of benefits in various areas of software development.
-In particular, you get separation of concerns, which makes tracking bugs, duplicates and other maintenance issues much easier.
+The concept of a traditional layered architecture is simple – by dividing your application into separate chunks, which include modules and classes that perform similar tasks, you gain a lot of benefits in various areas of software development.
+In particular, you get separation of concerns and domain logic, which makes tracking bugs, duplicates and other maintenance issues much easier.

 There are many examples of layered architecture.
-The most common type involves division into Presentation Layer, Logic Layer, and Data Layer.
+The most common type involves division into Presentation Layer, Logic Layer / Domain Layer, and Data Layer.

 Domain-driven design is yet another trend, which makes a case for layered architecture.
 On the architectural level, it promotes the benefits of organizing the structure of your application in accordance with the business functions it fulfills.
 Separating the business logic from the user interface or database definitely helps in achieving that.